Evernote/evernote-sdk-ios/README.md

 ### Modify your AppDelegate

 First you set up the shared EvernoteSession, configuring it with your consumer key and secret.

+The SDK now supports the Yinxiang Biji service.

+- To support both services, set the service to EVERNOTE_SERVICE_BOTH.
+- To support Yinxiang Biji only, change 'service' to EVERNOTE_SERVICE_YINXIANG and 'EVERNOTE_HOST' to 'app.yinxiang.com'.
+- To support international only, change 'service' to EVERNOTE_SERVICE_INTERNATIONAL and 'EVERNOTE_HOST' to 'www.evernote.com'.

 Do something like this in your AppDelegate's application:didFinishLaunchingWithOptions: method.
-The SDK now supports the Yinxiang Biji service.
-To support both, set the service to EVERNOTE_SERVICE_BOTH.
-To support Yinxiang Biji only, change 'service' to EVERNOTE_SERVICE_YINXIANG and 'EVERNOTE_HOST' to 'app.yinxiang.com'.
-To support international only, change 'service' to EVERNOTE_SERVICE_INTERNATIONAL and 'EVERNOTE_HOST' to 'www.evernote.com'.

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
     {